ipspace/sloveniahiking/content/biking/MarezigeTrsek/index.en.md

 ---
-date: '2021-04-22 10:14:27'
+date: 2021-04-22 10:14:27+00:00
 delta: '520'
 description: After enjoying the [vistas of Adriatic Sea](/en/biking/marezigesmarje/), it's time for a trip deep into Šavrinsko gričevje (Šavrinje hills).
 We'll start in Marezige, cross Rokava and Dragonja valleys, visit Trsek, enjoy the views from the road to Popetre, and return to Marezige via Lopar or Gradišče.
 difficulty: Asphalt roads with occasional steeper ascents
 duration: '2'
+gpx:
+  center:
+    lat: 45.500067538873374
+    lon: 13.829497952746742
+  file: Marezige-Trsek-Popetre.gpx
+  modified: 1619079475.2807975
 height: '404'
 layout: structured
 lead: M_20210422_085412.jpg